Print/Download [English]

 - Being alone with an individual student out of the view of others, unless required in connection with providing educational services in accordance with your employment (e.g., health screening, counseling, therapy, nursing, personal care and other services required by individualized education plans, 504 plans or other medical condition action plans).

-- Inviting or allowing individual students to visit the staff member’s home.
+- Inviting or allowing individual students to visit the Covered Individual Adult's home.

 - Visiting a student's home or meeting the student at another location outside of school for non-educational purposes.

-- Transporting a student in a staff member’s private vehicle without written permission of the principal and the parent, and in line with Section II.G.3.
+- Transporting a student in a Covered Individual Adult's private vehicle without written permission of the principal and the parent/guardian, and in line with Section II.G.7.

-- In certain situations, the following activities may be within professional staff/student boundaries (for example, if a staff member’s child is friends with another student).
-However, in these situations, a staff member must never be alone with a student and the staff member’s supervisor must be made aware of the staff member’s activities and receive prior approval.
+- In certain situations, the following activities may be within professional boundaries (for example, if a Covered Individual Adult's child is friends with another student).
+However, in these situations, a Covered Individual Adult must never be alone with a student, and the Covered Individual Adult's supervisor must be made aware of the Covered Individual Adult's activities and receive prior approval.
 In general, the following activities must be avoided and could result in a violation of this Policy.
 These include:

 - Electronic Communication

-- When communicating with students via electronic means, staff members must abide by the Board’s Staff Acceptable Use Policy.
-Staff members communicating with students via electronic means must do so using the CPS network and for educational purposes only.
+- When communicating with students via electronic means, Covered Individual Adults must abide by the Board's Staff Acceptable Use Policy (Section 604.1).
+Covered Individual Adults communicating with students via electronic means must do so using the CPS network and for educational purposes only.

-- Staff members must not engage in any unacceptable behavior with students via electronic means.
-Staff members should also avoid any appearances of impropriety with students via electronic means.
+- Covered Individual Adults must not engage in any unacceptable behavior with students via electronic means.
+Covered Individual Adults should also avoid any appearances of impropriety with students via electronic means.

-- Staff members must not communicate with students via a student’s mobile device, whether phone, text or instant message, except when permitted by an exception outlined in the Staff Acceptable Use Policy.
+- Covered Individual Adults must not communicate with students via a student's mobile device, whether phone, text or instant message, except when permitted by an exception outlined in the Staff Acceptable Use Policy.

 - Travel/Transportation

-- Consistent with the Board’s Student Travel Policy, staff members are strongly discouraged from transporting a student in the staff members’ private vehicle(s) under any circumstances.
-However, staff members may transport a student with the written consent of both the principal and parent/guardian of the student.
+- Consistent with the Board's Student Travel Policy (Section 604.3), Covered Individual Adults are strongly discouraged from transporting a student in the Covered Individual Adults' private vehicle(s) under any circumstances.
+However, Covered Individual Adults may transport a student with the written consent of both the principal and parent/guardian of the student.
 Written consent from the parent/guardian must be given in advance of the trip on the Private Vehicle Permission Slip available on the employee intranet site for Student Travel.
-If the principal gives consent to a staff member to transport a student in a private vehicle, the principal must maintain a copy of the staff member’s driver’s license and insurance documentation.
+If the principal gives consent to a Covered Individual Adult to transport a student in a private vehicle, the principal must maintain a copy of the Covered Individual Adult's driver's license and insurance documentation.

-- If a staff member transports a student with permission from the parent/guardian and the principal, efforts should be made for an additional adult to be in the car such that the staff member is not alone with a student outside the view of others.
+- If a Covered Individual Adult transports a student with permission from the parent/guardian and the principal, efforts should be made for an additional adult to be in the car such that a Covered Individual Adult is not alone with a student outside the view of others.

 - Student Interviews.
-If a DCFS investigator requests to interview a student who is the subject of a child abuse or neglect report, or a student who is a witness to abuse or neglect, the principal or designee must follow the Procedure for Interviewing Students in Chicago Public Schools, Board Report 08-0723-PO1.
+If a DCFS investigator requests to interview a student who is the subject of a child abuse or neglect report, or a student who is a witness to abuse or neglect, the principal or designee must follow the Procedure for Interviewing Students in Chicago Public Schools Policy (Section 705.6).

-- CPS Employee Interviews.
-When a DCFS investigator requests to speak with an accused staff member, ask the investigator to question the staff member, to the extent possible, in a manner that would minimize disruption of the school day.
+- Covered Individual Adult Interviews.
+When a DCFS investigator requests to speak with an accused staff member or other Covered Individual Adult, ask the investigator to question any Covered Individual Adults, to the extent possible, in a manner that would minimize disruption of the school day.

 - Protective Custody.
 If a DCFS investigator or police officer takes protective custody of a student at school, the principal or designee shall: